numaproj/numaflow-go/pkg/sink/examples/log/README.md

-# User Defined Sink - Log
+# Log

-An example User Defined Sink that print the payload of each incoming datum element.
+An example User Defined Sink that prints the payload of each incoming datum element.